 The cost of doing business can often leave a business owner in need of small business funding.
 It can become a struggle to keep enough working capital on hand.
-On top of the day-to-day expenses, government regulations can play a big part in reducing the amount capital a business owner has available to dedicate to business growth.
-Investments in the growth of your business is vital to keep it moving forward.
+On top of the day-to-day expenses, government regulations can play a big part in reducing the amount of capital a business owner has available to dedicate to business growth.
+Investments in the growth of your business are vital to keep it moving forward.
 According to a survey conducted by National Small Business Association (NSBA), 40 percent of those surveyed said that due to the cost of regulations, they had held off making a new investment at some point in the past.

 Cost of Regulations

 The NSBA survey revealed that the average small business spends $12,000.00 a year on regulations.
 Those surveyed said the two most burdensome regulations are the federal tax code and Affordable Care Act.
 With the responsibility of regulatory compliance falling to them, 14 percent of small-business owners reported that they spend more than 20 hours per month on federal regulations.

 NSBA President and CEO Todd McCracken stated, “This has real-world implications: more than half of small businesses have held off on hiring a new employee due to regulatory burdens.”